surveycto/timed-grid-test/README.md

 ### Data format

-This field plug-in supports the [*select_multiple* field type]([https://docs.surveycto.com/02-designing-forms/01-core-concepts/03i.field-types-select-multiple.html](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03i.field-types-select-multiple.html)), though the EGRA test data is stored in the field plug-ins metadata.
+This field plug-in supports the [*select_multiple* field type]([https://docs.surveycto.com/02-designing-forms/01-core-concepts/03i.field-types-select-multiple.html](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03i.field-types-select-multiple.html)), though the test data is stored in the field plug-ins metadata.
 The data is stored in a pipe-separated (|) list.
 For example:

     16714|7 14 16|true|17|88|3|85|No|12